 People come from all over the world to learn about the Gray whales that travel along the Oregon coast each year.
 Whales are visible from Oregon's shores all year long although some months are better than others.

-In the Winter we watch nearly 25,000 gray whales from mid-December through mid-January as they travel south to the warm lagoons of Baja Mexico.
+In the winter we watch thousands of gray whales from mid-December through mid-January as they travel south to the warm lagoons of Baja Mexico.

 Spring watching begins in late March as the gray whales travel north on their way towards Alaska.
 The first surge swims past Oregon around the end of March, and we watch the north-bound whales all the way until June.

 Summer and Fall bring Oregon's resident Gray whales close to shore to feed.
 These are the approximately 200 whales that remain in Oregon's coastal waters during the summer migration.
 The central coast in particular is a hot-spot for whales from June to mid-November.